-ServiceAn API object that manages a replicated application. - By itself, a Deployment can’t receive traffic.
+ServiceAn API object that describes how to access applications, such as a set of Pods, and can describe ports and load-balancers. - By itself, a Deployment can’t receive traffic.
 Setting up a Service is one of the simplest ways to configure a Deployment to receive and loadbalance requests.
 Depending on the

 typeof Service used, these requests can come from external client apps or be limited to apps within the same cluster.
 A Service is tied to a specific Deployment using labelTags objects with identifying attributes that are meaningful and relevant to users. selection.

 The subsequent topics are also useful to know for basic application deployment.

 You can also specify custom information about your Kubernetes API objects by attaching key/value fields.
 Kubernetes provides two ways of doing this: